Taper Comb Over Fade

 Why This Cut Works So Well

-It’s one of those haircuts that still looks “on purpose” even on a lazy day.
+It’s one of those cuts that still looks deliberate even on a lazy day.

 Key Benefits of a Taper Comb Over Fade